Alex Krizhevsky: AlexNet

+AlexNet won the ImageNet challenge in 2012.
+The team presented their paper for AlexNet at NeurIPS (NIPS) 2012.

-Alex Krizhevsky is a Soviet Ukrainian-born Canadian computer scientist most noted for his work on artificial neural networks and deep learning.
-Shortly after having won the ImageNet challenge in 2012 with AlexNet, he and his colleagues sold their startup, DNN Research Inc., to Google.
+Shortly after AlexNet’s debut, Krizhevsky and Sutskever sold their startup, DNN Research Inc., to Google.
 Krizhevsky left Google in September 2017 after losing interest in the work, to work at the company Dessa in support of new deep-learning techniques.
 Many of his numerous papers on machine learning and computer vision are frequently cited by other researchers.
-He is the creator of the CIFAR-10 and CIFAR-100 datasets.
+He is also the main author of the CIFAR-10 and CIFAR-100 datasets.

+Legacy

+AlexNet is widely credited with igniting the deep learning revolution.
+Its success demonstrated the effectiveness of deep neural networks trained on GPUs, leading to rapid progress across multiple domains of artificial intelligence beyond computer vision.
+The techniques and momentum generated by AlexNet helped shape the development of modern natural language processing models, including large-scale transformer-based models such as BERT and GPT, which power tools like ChatGPT.